Vibe1990/Spotify_Data_Analysis/README.md

 ## PROJECT 1: Time Series Analysis of Audio & Track Features Based on Year of Release

-Stemming from a 10-minute car judgmental rant from my dad about my playlist choice, I examined the audio qualities of tracks across the years to see if he's right about today's music.
+Stemming from a 10-minute judgmental rant during a car ride from my dad about my playlist choice, I examined the audio qualities of tracks across the years to see if he's right about today's music.

 * Explored changes in audio and track features of songs based on year of release.
 * Comparison of these features from tracks of Yesterday's Greats with Today's current top artists.